Your Growth Is Invisible Until It Isn't

 You want to arrive, but growth is about traveling.
 You want the destination, but development is about direction.
 You're frustrated with the process while demanding the results that only come from trusting the process.

-The most successful people aren't those who progress fastest—they're those who progress consistently.
+The most successful people aren't those who progress fastest.
+They're those who progress consistently.
 They recognize small wins.
 They adjust course without abandoning the journey.
 They understand that growth compounds, but only if you don't quit during the invisible accumulation phase.

 Your breakthrough moment won't feel like a breakthrough when it happens.
 It will feel like Tuesday.
 Because it's built on hundreds of unremarkable Tuesdays where you chose growth over comfort, action over paralysis, persistence over perfection.